vlegitpiv/Phone/README.md

 # Phone
 Hardening guide to lock down your phone

-This procedure applies to MIUI Global 14.0.8.0(TMOEUXM) with android 13 This ROM is found on xiaomi redmi note 12 pro 5G mobile phones.
+This procedure applies to MIUI Global 14.0.8.0(TMOEUXM) with android 13.
+This ROM is found on xiaomi redmi note 12 pro 5G mobile phones.

+Factory list of preinstalled apk   : 370 apk.
+After running STEP1 + STEP2 scripts: 202 apk.

 It is recommended to run the scripts immediately after you get a new phone, because the scripts might uninstall software that will break existing apps.
 The script of Step2 will not allow remote device management on your mobile device.

-You should install an alternative file manager app before running the scripts, so then you can install more apps later on locally.
+!!!
+You should install an alternative file manager app + phone app + keyboard app before running the scripts, so then you can install more apps later on locally !!!

 - Step1 = remove bloatware from phone     / uninstall almost all pre-installed apps
 - Step2 = remove all spyware from phone   / improve your privacy and the battery runtime